AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="au_conformance"/>
 ## 4.1 Courses

-A course shall be bundled with a course structure data  that conform to all requirements listed in Section 7
+A course must be bundled with a course structure data that conform to all requirements listed in Section 7
-Course structure data shall not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.
+Course structure data must not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.

 <a name="lms_conformance"/>
 ## 4.2 Learning Management Systems (LMS)

-LMS systems shall conform to all requirements listed in Section 6 – LMS Requirements.
+LMS systems must conform to all requirements listed in Section 6 – LMS Requirements.
-The LMS shall not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.
+The LMS must not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.

 <a name="concept"/>
 # 5.0 Conceptual Model: Informative